VR51/Ubuntu-Runscript/README.md

 - Interactive

 # Version
-Yakketi.
-Released 27th MArch 2017
+Artful.
+Released 20th November 2017

 If using in a different release of Ubuntu you will need to change 'yakketti' in some of the repo lines in the code to whatever your Ubuntu release is.